aritra1617/Face_detection_and_recognation_model/README.md

 # 6. Challenges

 In conclusion, building a face recognition model using YOLOv4 with ResNext as the backbone presents both challenges and opportunities.
-Dealing with imbalanced classes, hardware restrictions, missing annotation files, normalizing the dataset were the main challenges.![image]
+Dealing with imbalanced classes, hardware restrictions, missing annotation files, normalizing the dataset were the main challenges.